The History of Ofgem’s Energy Price Cap

 Ofgem has a responsibility as a regulatory body to protect customers from unforeseen circumstances, such as in the event a provider enters liquidation.
 Your energy supply will not be interrupted in this occurrence.

-Is the cap likely to increase again in 2022?
+Is the cap likely to change again in 2024?

-Industry experts are anticipating further price growth as wholesale energy costs remain high, though this is not certain.
+Cornwall Insight are anticipating further price changes as wholesale energy costs remain volatile, though this is not certain.
 Wholesale prices depend on the market and levies on firms, and Ofgem has no control over these aspects.